siddhi-io/www/en/docs/docs/siddhi-as-a-kubernetes-microservice.md

 ```

 !!!
 Note "Using a config, created from a directory containing multiple Siddhi files"
-    SiddhiProcess's `apps` configuration also supports a config map that is created from a directory containing multiple Siddhi files.
+    SiddhiProcess's `apps.configMap` configuration also supports a config map that is created from a directory containing multiple Siddhi files.
     Use `kubectl create configmap siddhi-apps --from-file=<DIRECTORY_PATH>` command to create a config map from a directory.

 **_Invoke Siddhi Applications_**

-To invoke the Siddhi Apps, first obtain the external IP of the ingress load balancer using `kubectl get ingress` command as follows.
+To invoke the Siddhi App, first obtain the external IP of the ingress load balancer using `kubectl get ingress` command as follows.

 ```sh
 $ kubectl get ingress